burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 #define sqrt(x) (x<0 ? sqrt(x) : sqrt(-x))
 ```

-For the C and C++ preprocessor, any undefined identifiers that appear after the conditional directives `#if` and `#elif` is replaced with the number 0.
+For the C and C++ preprocessor, any undefined identifiers that appear in expressions after the conditional directives `#if` and `#elif` is replaced with the number 0.

 ## Include Search Order

 The original C specification says that the actual directory in which the compiled source file is located is used to look for a user-defined *include file*.

 But nowadays an enumeration order of include paths varies between compiler toolchains, so you may figure it out for a particular toolchain by experiment or from its documentation.

 ## Include Files Naming

-1. For each "C" standard library `<X.h>` header file, there is a corresponding C++ standard header file `<cX>` in C++.
+For each "C" standard library `<X.h>` header file, there is a corresponding C++ standard header file `<cX>` in C++.
 A standard header file whose name begins with the letter `c` is equivalent to a standard header file in the C library.
 (B. Stroustrup, Spec.
 Edition, p.
 487, 16.1.2).
-Those header files expose different behaviors in terms of using their names from the global namespace.
+Those header files expose different behaviors in terms of using their names from the global namespace:

-2. Standard headers with naming as `<X.h>` define function names in the `std` namespace and also **import those names into the global namespace**.
+* Standard headers with naming as `<X.h>` define function names in the `std` namespace and also **import those names into the global namespace**.
+So `<X.h>` means mostly like "a C style" including compatibility.

-3. Standard headers with naming as `<cX>` define function names **only** in the `std` namespace. ([1], 9.2.2, page 247).
+* Standard headers with naming as `<cX>` define function names **only** in the `std` namespace. ([1], 9.2.2, page 247).

 ## Predefined Identifiers and Macros